rbowsley/lamplighthelp/source/14-6-0_Linked_Case_Reports.markdown

 - Whether the {{linked case}} is open or closed at the time you are running the {{report}}.
 - The date the {{linked case}} was closed, if applicable.
 - The total length to of time up to now in weekdays that the {{linked case}} has been/was open.
 This does not count weekends.
-- The total lenght of time up to now, including weekends, that the {{linked case}} has been/was open.
+- The total length of time up to now, including weekends, that the {{linked case}} has been/was open.
 - The total amount of time spent on this {{linked case}}.
 This will look at **all** the records attached to each {{linked case}} (not just those in the time period specified for the {{report}}) and total up the time they have taken.
 - Number of {{activity}} records (including {{work}}, {{outcome}}, {{referral}} etc.) attached to each {{linked case}} in the time period.